-What is the "Transaction received into blockchain wallet" email?
+What kind of scam is "Transaction received into blockchain wallet"?

 |Name||Transaction received into blockchain wallet Email Scam.|

 |Threat Type||Phishing, Scam, Social Engineering, Fraud.|

 |Fake Claim||Emails claim users have had a certain sum transferred to their Blockchain wallets.|

 ||CRDF (Malicious), Fortinet (Phishing), Full List Of Detections (VirusTotal).|